 - serving as a "matchmaker" - we connect players from business, finance, NGOs and local & national governments committed to collaborating on sustainable projects.

-Here you can find more information and the highlights from last year´s AUSTRIAN WORLD SUMMIT.
+Here you can find more information and the highlights from this year´s AUSTRIAN WORLD SUMMIT.
 We will be back in June 2022.
 More details coming soon.

 Arnold Schwarzenegger talks to real Climate Action Heros, who are role models and inspire more and more people to become enthusiastic about active climate protection.